ZhaozzReal/IPAFinder/README.md

 ## Infer differential usage of IPA sites

 DEXSeq, which is widely used for differential exon usage analysis on RNA-seq data, was applied to detect differential usage of IPA sites.
+This statistical framework could account for biological variability between replicates and is robust to changes in isoform abundance between conditions.

 **Command**